 Table 4.
-1: Distribution of employed population by status in employment 26 Table 4.
-2 Number of employed persons by occupation Table 4.
-3: Percentage distribution of employed population by major occupation gro up 28 Table 4.
-4: Percentage distribution of employed population by branch of economic activity 29 Table 4.
-5: Number of employed persons by economic activity 30 Table 4.
-6: Actual working hour's losses (main and secondary jobs) 32 area of residence 36 Table 6.
-1: Main components of Persons outside the labour force 42 Table 7.
-1: Works status in agriculture 45 Table 7.
-2: Trend of proportion of agricultural workers by sex 46 Table 7.
-3: Trend of proportion of agricultural workers by age group Table 7.
-4: Trend of proportion of agricultural workers by level of education attainm 1 1 48
+1: Distribution of employed population by status in employment Table 4.
+3: Percentage distribution of employed population by major occupation group Table 4.
+4: Percentage distribution of employed population by branch of economic activity29 Table 4.
+5: Number of employed persons by economic activity Table 4.
+6: Actual working hour's losses (main and secondary jobs) Table 5.
+1: Share of youth Not in Employment, Education or Training (NEET) by sex and area of residence 36 Table 6.
+1: Main components of Persons outside the labour force Table 7.
+1: Works status in agriculture